Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vatnajökull is a national park in Iceland, covering an area of over 14,000 km2, which clearly depicts the "fire and ice" characteristics of the island, a place likened to a fairyland with volcanoes, hot springs, fjords and glaciers.
 Visitors can easily explore this place with hiking, camping, and bird watching activities.
 Photo: Iceland travel guide

-National parks are bigger than a country.
+National parks larger than a country

 Antarctica

-Antarctica has no national park, but instead the Ross Sea Marine Reserve, the continent’s only nature reserve.
+Antarctica has no national park, but instead has the Ross Sea Marine Reserve, the continent’s only nature reserve.
 Established in 2016, the reserve spans 1.55 million square kilometers and is home to millions of polar animals such as penguins, whales, seals, and seabirds.

 “In the 1980s, NGOs promoted the idea that Antarctica should be designated a world park.
 But that didn’t happen,” said Claire Christian, CEO of the Antarctic & Southern Ocean Alliance.

-Instead, the countries of the Antarctic Treaty signed the Protocol on Environmental Protection, which bans mining and establishes rules to minimize the environmental impact of tourism and scientific research activities in Antarctica.
+Instead, the countries of the Antarctic Treaty signed the Protocol on Environmental Protection, which bans mining and sets rules to minimize the environmental impact of tourism and scientific research activities in Antarctica.
 Photo: Start1

 According to VNE